Rosef-Engineering/.github/_chapters/goals-stages.md

 ### Stage II - Water, Food Storage and Community Lighting

 The goal of this stage is to implement direct energy storage systems and in doing so solve two topics which are important in many rural areas in Africa.
-In short, the two topics are the question of water supply and of food storage.
+In short, the two topics are the question of __water supply__ and of __food storage__.

 <figure>
   <img src="https://raw.githubusercontent.com/Rosef-Engineering/requirements-and-architecture/main/export-svg/stage2.svg" alt="Stage II Block Diagram" width="900"/>
   <figcaption>Stage II Block Diagram.</figcaption>
 </figure>

 As shown in the resulting block diagram in the figure above, the components which need to be developed in order to achieve this stage include:

 * __Water Well System__ - a water well and tower system which helps efficiently manage electricity usage